teticio/llama-squad/README.md

 ### LORA rank

 LORA works by inserting [low rank](https://web.stanford.edu/class/cs168/l/l9.pdf) trainable weight matrices between layers, while freezing all the other weights.
 Lower rank matrices can be compressed into fewer parameters but are less expressive.
 We tried ranks of 16, 64 and 512 but didn't notice any significant difference in performance, so we settled on 64.
+For the Llama 3 experiments, we applied LORA to all the linear layers.

 ## Results